-A trading account is a type of financial account that allows individuals or entities to trade securities, such as stocks, bonds, or futures and options.
+A trading account is an investment account that allows individuals or entities to trade securities, such as stocks, bonds, or futures and options.
 It serves as a gateway for conducting transactions in the stock market.

 A trading account is typically opened with a broking firm that provides access to the stock exchange’s trading platform and facilitates the execution of trades on behalf of the account holder/investor.
 The account holder deposits funds into the trading account, which can be used to acquire securities or other financial instruments.